What is a Network? | Exploring Computer Networking Components

 In the 1980s, people connected online through point-to-point or dial-up systems.
 Furthermore, this made PCs the primary way to contact others.
 Bulletin boards allowed users to connect, send messages, and share files.
 Also, they could upload and download files for contact goals.

-Disadvantage: required direct communication between people who knew it.
+Disadvantage: Direct communication is required between people who know it.
 As a result, only those familiar with the bulletin board could use it.
 Furthermore, every connection to the bulletin board computer required a modem.

 Five simultaneous connections require five modems on separate lines.
-But, as users increased, the system needed help to handle the growing demand.
+However, as the number of users increased, the system needed help to handle the growing demand.

 During the 1960s to 1990s, the DoD (United States Department of Defense) created reliable WAN tech.
 So, it effectively served military and scientific purposes.